 FACILITIES: Children’s adventure playground, coach and car park, guided castle tours, refurbished tea room, gift shop, woodland walks and rose gardens.
 Wheelchair access is limited to certain areas of the gardens only.

-OPENING TIMES: May – September 2 p.m. – 6 p.m daily.
-House 2 – 5 p.m. weekends in May and September and daily June – August.
+OPENING TIMES: May – September 11 a.m. – 5 p.m daily.
+House tours 2, 3,4 and 5 p.m. daily.
 For special events outside these times see website – Easter, Halloween and Christmas at the Castle.
-Open at other times by arrangement.
+Open at other times by prior arrangement.

 ADMISSION: Gardens – adults €6, U12 €3.
 Usual concessions.
 House and gardens adults €10, children U12 €5.
 Prior booking essential to avail of family and group discounts.

 Under the Government’s approved Phase 1 of easing of Covid-19 restrictions from Monday 18th May 2020, please note:

 Huntington Castle and Gardens is reopening on Monday 18th May 2020.
 The café is open for take away coffee/tea only.